 19. St. Michael’s Mount

 This iconic Cornwall castle is easily recognized for its grand and dramatic appearance.
-Situated on an island in Mount’s Bay, you can’t miss a visit to this architectural masterpiece.
+Situated on an island in Mount’s Bay, you can’t miss visiting this architectural masterpiece.
+Plus it is located in one of the most beautiful regions in England.

 It is estimated that the first structure was built on the site in the 12th Century.
 The impressive structure has since been built up over time to be the size that it is today.